 1) Fasting must be voluntary

-2) Avoid telling people you are fasting or cleansing unless you need to
+2) Avoid telling people you are fasting or cleansing unless you need to (takes care of all those doubters and nay-sayers)

 3) You must follow the guidelines given in any trusted program you follow; eat and drink the amounts specified to properly clean intestines, flush the kidneys and keep blood sugar up.